Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 - Baylor's games this year have hit the over on five of seven set point totals (71.4%).

-- Baylor is 5-0 against the spread and 5-0 overall in games when it puts up more than 29.6 points.
+- Baylor is 5-0 against the spread and 5-0 overall in games when it scores more than 29.6 points.

 - Baylor is 4-0 against the spread and 4-0 overall when the team churns out over 434.9 yards.